lielfr/lambda-decryption-test/README.md

 10. pnpm (Node.js alternative package manager) - optional but recommended
 11. OpenSSL

-First, you'll need to generate a RSA key pair.
+You'll need to generate a RSA key pair.
 You can do it with OpenSSL:

 1. `openssl genrsa -out private.pem 2048` - this will generate the private key
 2. `openssl rsa -in private.pem -pubout -out public.pem` - generate public key